Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Design Paradigms

-\nistart{C3.
-Expressing and materializing intent with an appropriate form} In these design paradigms, a key design choice is how user intent is materialized to augment the original text prompt.
-The first way is to directly edit or extend the text prompt with interactions (\autoref{tab: paradigm}-P1 and P5).
+\review{Q6}\nistart{C3.
+Within a chosen class, refine toward a specific paradigm based on how intent should be encoded} In these design paradigms, a key design choice is how user intent is materialized to augment the original text prompt.
+The first way is to directly edit or extend the text prompt with interactions (\autoref{tab: paradigm}-P1, P5).
 An example is DreamSheets~\cite{Almeda2024}, where users can combine prompt fragments easily with interactions.
 It provides a simple and direct way to improve original prompts but lacks the power to cater complex intent, such as non-linguistic or referential intent.
 To handle more complex intent, an approach is to leverage interactions to introduce additional non-linguistic information to text and form augmented instructions, such as structural or parametric information (\autoref{tab: paradigm}-P2, P3, P6, P7, P9 and P11).
 For example, CoPrompt~\cite{Feng2024} allows users to drag and drop prompt fragments to form a multi-level list of instructions.
 It materializes the non-linguistic intent expression in a convenient way with suitable interaction design.
 Regarding the referential intent, the key interaction is to link text prompts with artifacts and generate augmented instructions (\autoref{tab: paradigm}-P4, P10).
 It addresses the challenges in describing the linkage between texts and artifacts by materializing users' intent with direct interactions on artifacts.
 Lastly, a unique case is to generate new interaction widget by text prompts and facilitate intent expression through direct manipulation (\autoref{tab: paradigm}-P8, P12).
 GenAI creates reusable and persistent interactive widgets to materialize the meta intent and allows follow-up similar intent expression with simple interactions with widgets.
-A notable example is DynaVis.
+A notable example is DynaVis~\cite{Vaithilingam2024}.
 The meta intent like changing visual element colors can be materialized as a widget.
-The specific color to use can be directly selected by interactions.
-These different combinations of interactions and instructions provide a huge space to suit different intent expression and materialization.
-Beyond timing and artifacts availability, they serves as a key consideration for designers.
+The specific color to use can be directly selected by interactions. \review{Q10}The summarized design cheat sheet mapping common design situations to recommended paradigms is shown in \autoref{tab:cheatsheet}.
+These differences correspond to distinct subgraph configurations in the atomic paradigm graphs.
+Designers can therefore match their intent-expression needs (\eg decomposition, parameterization, selection specificity) to the paradigm whose graph topology supports that form of control.